ecmwf-projects/c3s-ga-training/README.md

 ```

 ### CDS API key

+**NOTE: If you are working in WEkEO, you can ignore this section.**

 In order to retrieve data from the CDS using earthkit, you will need a CDS account
 and a `.cdsapirc` file.
 Head to the [CDS website](https://cds.climate.copernicus.eu),
 make sure you're logged in, and then visit the